uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/rint.rst

       :class: sectiontitle

-   The rint(a)functioncomputes a rounded floating-point integer value using the current rounding mode for each vector element.
+   The rint(a) function computes a rounded floating-point integer value using the current rounding mode for each vector element.